Camps and excursions

 This dedicated group of students work to make a difference in the lives of others through generously giving their time to serve.

-Service Group - Middle and Senior school students are invited to participate in service activities in response to needs within the College community.
+Service Group - Middle and Senior School students are invited to participate in service activities in response to needs within the school community.
 Activities often include cooking and distributing meals when families are unwell; hosting special events and helping with a variety of projects.

-ABC Heywire - A focus on individuals and their community, this competition provides the opportunity for young people living outside Australian capital cities to tell their story through audio, video photos and text.
+ABC Heywire - A focus on individuals and their community, the ABC Heywire competition provides the opportunity for young people living outside Australian capital cities to tell their story through audio, video photos and text.